 - Mobile harbor cranes with a lift capacity of 120 tons each, 165 tons combined

 - Closest US port to the Panama Canal

-- Three mobile harbor cranes, highest tandem lift capacity of any Florida port
+- Five mobile harbor cranes, highest tandem lift capacity of any Florida port

 Travel Lanes Map